Commander (Royal Navy): History

 The title (originally 'master and commander') originated in around 1670 to describe Royal Navy officers who captained ships too large to be commanded by a lieutenant, but too small to warrant the assignment of a post-captain, or before 1770 a master who was in charge of a ship's navigation.
-These ships were usually sloops-of-war, bomb vessels, fireships, hospital ships and storeships.
+These ships were usually sloops-of-war, bomb vessels, fire ships, hospital ships and storeships.
 The commanding officer of this type of ship was responsible for both sailing and fighting the ship and was thus its 'master and commander'.

 Before 1750, the rank was broadly considered as the limit of advancement for those without patronage, especially those who had been promoted from among a ship's crew.
 By contrast, those with Parliamentary supporters or family connections were more likely to spend only a nominal period as master and commander of a sloop, before being elevated to post-captain.
 From 1718, the Navy List began recording an officer's date of appointment to the rank of master and commander, with the intention of establishing seniority as a guide to promotion, but there is little evidence that this carried through into actual appointments.